ignithor/ARP_assignments/README.md

 #### wrappers

 The `wrappers.c` file provides custom wrapper functions for system calls, enhancing them with detailed error handling and logging.
 These functions ensure robust error reporting and graceful program termination in case of failures.
 In all of the functions, if an error occurs, the message is added to the log file.
-The function name are the same as the classical system call function but with an initial capital letter.
+The function names are the same as the classical system call functions but with an initial capital letter.

 #### utility